Scott Cleland is an influential precursor and proven thought leader on internetization, the Internet's transformational process.

 In addition, Cleland is a world-leading research authority on Google and author of the only critical treatise/book on Google: Search & Destroy: Why You Can't Trust Google Inc., which has been translated into Portuguese and Korean.
 Since 2011, he has published GoogleMonitor.com, a watchdog site dedicated to making Google more transparent and accountable.

-Scott Cleland was the first analyst to foresee that Google's acquisition of DoubleClick would tip Google to a global monopoly and that its unprecedented market power -- in combination with its un-ethical business practices and aversion to accountability -- would lead to serious ongoing antitrust, privacy, property, cybersecurity and law enforcement problems.
+Scott Cleland was the first analyst to foresee that Google's acquisition of DoubleClick would tip Google to a global monopoly and that its unprecedented market power -- in combination with its aversion to accountability -- would lead to serious ongoing antitrust, privacy, and property problems.

 Previously, Scott Cleland served institutional investors as Chairman and Chief Executive Officer of the Precursor Group Inc. Cleland founded and co-built the Precursor Group Broker Dealer from scratch to the #1 Institutional Investor-recognized independent research firm in communications in four years.
 The firm served most of the top investment institutions in the U.S., including 39 of the top 50.
 At that time and in that role, Cleland was well-known as one of the most-widely quoted and interviewed analysts in the United States.
 Overall Cleland has thirteen years experience in the institutional investment business including working for Legg Mason and the Schwab Washington Research Group.